iamdtang/skaterdav85.github.io/_posts/2016-01-23-ember-data-and-custom-apis-5-common-serializer-customizations.md

 Because `JSONSerializer` expects the payload to contain the data without any root keys, we can simply extract that `data` property.

 Similar to `normalizeResponse()`, serializers also have methods that match specific data store calls.
-For example, if you wanted to normalize data only when `store.findAll()` is called, you can use `normalizeFindAllResponse()` instead.
+For example, if you want to normalize data only when `store.findAll()` is called, you can use `normalizeFindAllResponse()` instead.

-To normalize only a single model for an endpoint such as `/cats/1`, you can use the `normalize()` method.
+To normalize only a single model for an endpoint such as `/cats/1`, use the `normalize()` method.

 ```js
 export default DS.JSONSerializer.extend({